 Having explored the purification dynamics within an s sector, we explore the purification of a superposition spread across s sectors.
 We again entangle the chain with an ancilla qubit.
 This time, the ancilla is in $|0\rangle$, and the chain has a spin quantum number s_0 , in superposition with the ancilla's being in $|1\rangle$ and the chain's having s_1 .
 The dynamics may purify the ancilla in a given measurement trajectory.
 In this case, the chain's state has collapsed onto the s_0 (or s_1) sector.
 Consequently, the measurement outcomes' probability of being compatible with the system's having s_1 (or s_0) vanishes.
-An observer can therefore, knowing the circuit, learn the spin quantum number by monitoring the measurement outcomes.
+An observer with knowledge of the circuit can learn the spin quantum number by monitoring measurement outcomes (though doing so may require the ability to classically simulate the circuit with postselected measurement outcomes).